yunkyunp/Final-Project---Spring-2018/README.md

 annotatePeaks.pl Sample_Peaks.txt hg19 >Sample_Peaks_annotated.txt
 ```

-Output: '.txt' (take a screenshot of the .txt file)
+Output: `.txt` (take a screenshot of the .txt file)

 H3K27ac is enriched in both active promoters and enhancers.
-Identify active enhancers by taking out the 'Promoter/TSS' from the '.txt' file.
+Identify active enhancers by taking out the `Promoter/TSS` from the `.txt` file.

 ###